How to Make Billions of Copies of a DNA Segment

 What it does not cover

-- Does not cover methods that amplify DNA without using two oligonucleotide primers, one for each strand of the target sequence.
+- Does not cover amplification methods that do not use two oligonucleotide primers for each strand of the target sequence.

-- Does not cover methods that amplify DNA without repeating the denaturation and extension steps at least once.
+- Does not cover methods that amplify nucleic acids without repeating the primer extension and denaturation steps at least once.

 PatentBrief Score